-Challenges Recommendations Poor quality of the terms of reference (ToR) may lead to a higher risk of failure in delivery and potential disagreement between the contracting authority and the service provider in the final acceptance. ·
+Challenges Recommendations Poor quality of the terms of reference (ToR) may lead to a higher risk of failure in delivery and potential disagreement between the contracting authority and the service provider in the final acceptance.
+The ToR must include adequate level of details on the expected services.

-Restrictive conditions in the selection which might criteria, contain formulation limiting fair competition, request of verv narrow qualifications of very specific skills for experts.

-Ensure that the formulation of the requirements is specific enough to maximise the impact of contract, but not so restrictive that a very limited number of potential tenderers or experts comply with them.

-Splitting contracts, of either intentionally, so to avoid more complex procedures, unintentionally, due to the recurrent use of the same provider for similar orders in the same project.

-Prepare a detailed procurement plan to identify all the services needed for the project implementation and verify that the type of procedure is the one requested by this auide, accordance with the nature and size of the contract.

-Lack of sufficient number of quality or compliant offers, either due to the low invited capacity of the tenderers. too restrictive requirements inadequate or publication

-Organize clarification meetings with all potential tenderers, if needed be and establish a "Questions and answers" document available to all of them; ensure not too restrictive requirements (see above) and wide publication of tenders.
+Restrictive conditions in the selection criteria, which might contain formulation limiting fair competition, e.g. request of very narrow qualifications of very specific skills for experts.
+Ensure that the formulation of the requirements is specific enough to maximise the impact of the contract, but not so restrictive that a very limited number of potential tenderers or experts comply with them.
+Splitting of contracts , either intentionally, so to avoid more complex procedures, or unintentionally, due to the recurrent use of the same provider for similar orders in the same project.
+Prepare a detailed procurement plan to identify all the services needed for the project implementation and verify that the type of procedure is the one requested by this guide, in accordance with the nature and size of the contract.
+Lack of sufficient number of quality or compliant offers, either due to the low capacity of the invited tenderers, too restrictive requirements or inadequate publication Organize clarification meetings with all potential tenderers, if needed be and establish a "Questions and answers" document available to all of them; ensure not too restrictive requirements (see above) and wide publication of tenders.
 In case of competitive negotiated, consider inviting more than 3 tenderers.